ukaea/ReMKiT1D-Python/README.md

 This package has been rewritten for v2.0.0, rendering the majority of old workflows obsolete, and moving the package closer to a Domain Specific Language.

-Many aspects of the old high-level workflow have been streamlined, so we include the Gaussian advection example from the examples directory here almost verbatim to showcase how v2.0.0 deals with the main aspects of the workflow on a simple example.
+Many aspects of the old high-level workflow have been streamlined, so we include the Gaussian advection example from the examples directory here almost verbatim to showcase how v2.0.0 deals with main aspects of the workflow on a simple example.

 For explanations of the terminology used (nodes, implicit/derived variables, staggered grids, matrix terms, etc.) see the [code paper](https://www.sciencedirect.com/science/article/pii/S0010465524001188).